algogz/questions/q/acloud-saa-test1.md

 ### Question 3:

+You have a static HTML website that requires inexpensive, highly available hosting solution that scales automatically to meet traffic demands.
+Which AWS service would best suit this requirement?

 - A. EC2 with EBS behind and Autoscaling Group with a minimum configuration of 2
 - B. EC2 with EBS behind and Autoscaling Group with a minimum configuration of 1